Ghurtchu/scURLa/README.md

 # Scalevolvable
-Scalevolvable is a cURL-like HTTP Client backed by "sttp" of SoftwareMill implemented in FP style.
+Scalevolvable is a cURL-like HTTP Client backed by "sttp" implemented in FP style.

 Basic setup: